chingu-voyages/v17-toucans-team-01/README.md

 ## 🔀 Git Strategy

-- [ ] Will you pull the destination branch into your branch first?
-Or just attempt to merge straight in?

 ### Pull Requests & Merging

 - All Pull Requests and code merging will take place in the project's Github repo.
+- To reduce merge conflicts, the destination branch should be pulled into the merging branch prior to opening a pull request.

 #### Development Branch